Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Vision-Language Model Safety

 \textbf{Transfer-based Attacks} on VLMs typically assume the attacker has access to the image encoder (or its open-source version), which is used to generate adversarial images that can then be transferred to attack the black-box LLM.
 For example, \textbf{Jailbreak in Pieces} \cite{shayegani2023jailbreak} introduces cross-modality attacks that transfer adversarial images, crafted using the image encoder (assume the model employed an open-source encoder), along with clean textual prompts to break VLM alignment.

 \textbf{Manually-designed Attacks} can be as effective as optimized ones.
 For instance, \textbf{FigStep} \cite{gong2023figstep} introduces an algorithm that bypasses safety measures by converting harmful text into images via typography, enabling VLMs to visually interpret the harmful intent. \textbf{VRP} \cite{ma2024visual} adopts a visual role-play approach, using LLM-generated images of high-risk characters based on detailed descriptions.
-By pairing these images with benign role-play instructions, VRP exploits the negative traits of the characters to deceive VLMs into generating harmful outputs.
+By pairing these images with benign role-play instructions, VRP exploits the negative traits of the characters to deceive VLMs into generating harmful outputs. \textbf{HIMRD}~\cite{teng2024heuristic} introduces a heuristic-induced multimodal risk distribution framework that decomposes harmful prompts into semantically benign text and image components.
+A two-stage heuristic search then guides the model to reconstruct and affirm the underlying malicious intent.

 \textbf{System Prompt Leakage} is another significant black-box jailbreak method, exemplified by \textbf{SASP} \cite{wu2023jailbreaking}.
 By exploiting a system prompt leakage in GPT-4V, SASP allowed the model to perform a self-adversarial attack, demonstrating the risks of internal prompt exposure.